robherring/dt-schema/README.md

 Note: The above installation instructions handle all of the dependencies automatically.

-This code depends on Python 3 with the ruamel.yaml, rfc3987, and jsonschema libraries.
+This code depends on Python 3 with the pylibfdt, ruamel.yaml, rfc3987, and jsonschema libraries.
+Installing pylibfdt depends on the 'swig' program.

 On Debian/Ubuntu, the dependencies can be installed with apt and/or pip.
 The rfc3987 module is not packaged, so pip must be used:

 ```
+sudo apt install swig
-apt-get install python3 python3-ruamel.yaml
+sudo apt install python3 python3-ruamel.yaml
 pip3 install rfc3987
 ```

 ### jsonschema
-This code depends on at least version 3.0.0 of the [Python jsonschema](https://github.com/Julian/jsonschema/tree/master) library for Draft 6 support.
+This code depends on at least version 4.1.2 of the [Python jsonschema](https://github.com/Julian/jsonschema/tree/master) library for Draft 2019-09 support.

 The module can be installed directly from github with pip: